As we well see later, a similar method is also used to

 same one that old-style BIBTEX .bst

-conflicts you should use your
+conflicts you should use your Personal TEX Directory and

-your own .bib files.
-MiKTEX also
+own .bib files.
+MiKTEX also uses

-uses the same $BIBINPUTS
+the same $BIBINPUTS

 variable, but it is not set on installation: you need to